rvbv89/ilg-platform/README.md

 project, I used the Context API to manage state and provide business logic; it was simple, but I could see it quickly becoming unwieldy.
 Redux, especially with all of its current newbie-friendly abstractions, has been a breeze so far.

-I'm continuing to work on this app.
-I'll be smoothing out the UI and adding some sort of media support soon.
+Current Todos:
+-Smooth out UI/customize theme
+-Add 3rd party auth options
+-Add media support
+-Add direct chats

 ## Available Scripts